 So, what is it that PR professionals actually need to pick up?
 Senior PR professional, Charu Raizada says, “Learn to code and decode, get a sound understanding of creating new age content for the screenagers, who consume news, views on their mobile.
 Fall in love with data - analytics is no more a buzzword but a ‘Must’.
 Use analytics software and reasoning to drive your decisions.”

 Given that the 40-plus are not people who were born as digital natives, that is one area where they need to constantly update their skills, says GBM's Deepshikha Dharamraj

-Deepak, also says its’ time for automation tools for PR processes, “There are multiple softwares and tools that help to deliver email communication to journalists whether on desktop or on mobile through interactive interfaces.
-Also, such tools offer dashboards with insights on how at individual and team level the PR pitch is performing.
+Deepak, also says its’ time for automation tools for PR processes, “There are multiple software and tools that help to deliver email communication to journalists whether on a desktop or on mobile through interactive interfaces.
+Also, such tools offer dashboards with insights on how an individual and team level the PR pitch is performing.
 This also means more value coming from the individual team members time and better closures.”

 Anupriya Deepak, corporate communications pro, says,” The only way to keep a track is to be out there and sample a few tools and consider deploying them eventually.
 I would recommend Prowly to begin with.”